abinit/abinit/doc/tutorial/eph4zpr.md

     **without** the Sternheimer method is much faster than the same computation done with [[eph_stern]] 1.
     As a matter of fact, we use the Sternheimer method so that we don't need 300 bands to convergence the results.

+### Exercise

+Generate a new WFK with [[nband]] ~ [[mpw]] and run a ZPR calculation without the Sternheimer method.
+Compare the sum-over-states results with the Sternheimer ones.
+Why it is not a good idea to use nband >= mpw?

 ## Convergence of the ZPR wrt the q-mesh

 In the previous sections, we found that XXX bands with the Sternheimer method are enough to converge.
-In this part of the tutorial, we perform a convergence study wrt to the q-sampling
+In this part of the tutorial, we perform a convergence study wrt to the $\qq$-sampling

 In the third input *teph4zpr_7.in*, we have computed WFK files on different $\kk-$-meshes and a relatively small number of empty states (XXX).
 We can finally use these extra WFK files to perform ZPR calculations